Subrat-coder98/Datasciencelab1/README.md

 # Datasciencelab1
-introduction to keggle and work on titanic dataset
+introduction to keggle and worked on titanic dataset